Cookie Consent

 It is important to note that merely getting users to click your clickwrap agreement doesn’t automatically mean it is enforceable.
 It does give you a better chance, but the court will evaluate other factors like placement, fairness, and compliance with existing regulations.

-“Where a website makes its terms of use available via a conspicuous hyperlink on every page of the website but otherwise provides no notice to users not prompts them to take any affirmative action to demonstrate assent, even close proximity of the hyperlink to relevant buttons users must click on—without more—is insufficient to give rise to constructive notice.”
+“Where a website makes its terms of use available via a conspicuous hyperlink on every page of the website but otherwise does not provide notice to users nor prompts them to take any affirmative action to signify assent, even close proximity of the hyperlink to relevant buttons users must click on—without more—is insufficient to give rise to constructive notice.”

 Browsewrap vs clickwrap: Which should you use?

 While browsewrap is convenient and less disruptive, more companies are porting to clickwrap agreements.
-This is mainly because clickwrap has better enforceability and can protect their interests in legal proceedings.
+This is mainly because the clickwrap method has better enforceability and can protect their interests in legal proceedings.

 When implemented correctly, clickwrap agreements provide a clear process for acquiring consent to company terms and can be used in a wide variety of web agreements.